 - Privacy Generally; How Information is Collected.

-GEN respects the privacy of our online visitors, and is committed to protecting and safeguarding consumer privacy on the Internet.
-GEN collects a variety of information to improve the manner by which we operate and offer our products and services, communicate with you about those products and services, and provide effective, timely customer support when needed.
-GEN collects information in several different ways:
+BEC respects the privacy of our online visitors, and is committed to protecting and safeguarding consumer privacy on the Internet.
+BEC collects a variety of information to improve the manner by which we operate and offer our products and services, communicate with you about those products and services, and provide effective, timely customer support when needed.
+BEC collects information in several different ways:

-When you visit a GEN Website, GEN may collect and store information such as your Internet service provider, Internet protocol address, browser type, computer operating system, as well as the links you use to reach the GEN Website, the date and time of your visit, the pages you view on the GEN Website, and user-specific information on the pages you access.
+When you visit a BEC Website, BEC may collect and store information such as your Internet service provider, Internet protocol address, browser type, computer operating system, as well as the links you use to reach the BEC Website, the date and time of your visit, the pages you view on the BEC Website, and user-specific information on the pages you access.
 We may use this information to improve user experience, to aid in diagnosis of website problems and for other statistical purposes.

 In order to help us customize content to your interests, we may also use available Internet technologies, such as “cookies” or other tracking mechanisms.
 Cookies are used by many websites, and are small text files that are saved to your computer when you visit a website.
 When you visit that website again, the cookie allows that website to recognize your browser and customize your experience.
 Cookies may store user preferences and other information.
 You can reset your browser to refuse all cookies or to indicate when a cookie is being sent.
 If you choose not to accept cookies, some features or services of certain websites may not function properly.
 Visit your browser’s help pages for more information.

-While visiting a GEN Website, you may choose to provide personal information to us in order to receive information about GEN, its locations, programs or services.
-GEN may collect personal information by asking you to complete an online information form for purposes of contacting or requesting information from GEN, or applying for GEN programs or services.
+While visiting a BEC Website, you may choose to provide personal information to us in order to receive information about BEC, its locations, programs or services.
+BEC may collect personal information by asking you to complete an online information form for purposes of contacting or requesting information from BEC, or applying for BEC programs or services.
 Personal information collected may include, but is not limited to, your name, age, mailing address, city, state, zip code, e-mail address, telephone numbers, U.S. military affiliation and potential campus choice.

-You may also choose to provide personal information to GEN in the process of filling out an online application for employment with GEN. This information may include, but is not limited to, your name, mailing address, city, state, zip code, e-mail address, U.S. military affiliation, telephone number, employment history, and list of references.
-By providing your personal information online, you consent to allow GEN to use that information in accordance with this Policy.
-Applicants for employment with GEN are required to respond to all questions on our application forms.
+You may also choose to provide personal information to BEC in the process of filling out an online application for employment with BEC.
+This information may include, but is not limited to, your name, mailing address, city, state, zip code, e-mail address, U.S. military affiliation, telephone number, employment history, and list of references.
+By providing your personal information online, you consent to allow BEC to use that information in accordance with this Policy.
+Applicants for employment with BEC are required to respond to all questions on our application forms.
 Applicants may be asked about their ethnicity.
 Applicants are NOT required to provide information regarding ethnicity.
 Providing information regarding ethnicity is optional and choosing a particular answer or choosing not to provide this information will not affect the outcome of the application for employment.

-- Globe Education Network Use of Collected Information.
+- Broadview Education Consortium Use of Collected Information.

-We use the information we gather to help us improve our GEN Websites and our services, and to protect against fraud and misuses of our services.
+We use the information we gather to help us improve our BEC Websites and our services, and to protect against fraud and misuses of our services.
 Occasionally we may communicate with you regarding administrative notices, special offerings and upgrades to our services.
-If you provide personal information to GEN, you agree that GEN may use that information to send you news and information about our schools, our programs and services, or career opportunities that may be of interest to you, and may be sent in various forms, including electronically or by postal mail.
+If you provide personal information to BEC, you agree that BEC may use that information to send you news and information about our schools, our programs and services, or career opportunities that may be of interest to you, and may be sent in various forms, including electronically or by postal mail.

 - Transfer to the United States.

-If you are located outside of the United States, the personal information you provide to GEN will be transferred to and stored on servers in the United States.
-By submitting your personal information via a GEN Website, you consent to this transfer.
+If you are located outside of the United States, the personal information you provide to BEC will be transferred to and stored on servers in the United States.
+By submitting your personal information via a BEC Website, you consent to this transfer.

-Any material, content or information collected by us or sent through a GEN Website by you will be treated as non-confidential and non-proprietary, and will immediately become the property of GEN to be used at our discretion in accordance with this Policy.
+Any material, content or information collected by us or sent through a BEC Website by you will be treated as non-confidential and non-proprietary, and will immediately become the property of BEC to be used at our discretion in accordance with this Policy.

 - Sharing of Personal Information to Third Parties.

-GEN does not sell, rent or lease the personal information of GEN Website users to third parties.
-GEN may share data with trusted partners to help us perform statistical analysis, order fulfillment and/or to send you e-mail or postal mail on behalf of GEN and its locations, programs or services.
-In addition, GEN may share your personal information with its affiliates and companies we hire to perform support services for us, such as web hosting, credit card processing and order fulfillment.
-All such third parties are prohibited from using your personal information except to provide these services to GEN and are required to maintain the confidentiality of your personal information.
+BEC does not sell, rent or lease the personal information of BEC Website users to third parties.
+BEC may share data with trusted partners to help us perform statistical analysis, order fulfillment and/or to send you e-mail or postal mail on behalf of BEC and its locations, programs or services.
+In addition, BEC may share your personal information with its affiliates and companies we hire to perform support services for us, such as web hosting, credit card processing and order fulfillment.
+All such third parties are prohibited from using your personal information except to provide these services to BEC and are required to maintain the confidentiality of your personal information.

-Other than as set forth above, GEN will disclose users’ personal information, without notice, only if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to applicable laws or comply with legal process served on GEN or its locations; (b) protect and defend the rights and property of GEN; or (c) act under exigent circumstances to protect the personal safety of users, employees, or students of GEN, or the safety of the public.
+Other than as set forth above, BEC will disclose users’ personal information, without notice, only if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to applicable laws or comply with legal process served on BEC or its locations; (b) protect and defend the rights and property of BEC; or (c) act under exigent circumstances to protect the personal safety of users, employees, or students of BEC, or the safety of the public.

-If there is a change of control in a GEN business, the user databases associated with the GEN Websites could be sold as part of a merger or sale transaction and your personal information may be used by the purchaser.
+If there is a change of control in a BEC business, the user databases associated with the BEC Websites could be sold as part of a merger or sale transaction and your personal information may be used by the purchaser.
 If requested as part of a legal proceeding, we will provide personally identifiable information to the appropriate governmental authorities upon receipt of the appropriate documentation.

 - Third Party Links and Services.